Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 If you haven’t already, it’s time to start training your dog to understand what behaviors are appropriate and which ones are not.
 It’s always best to start training from puppyhood or as soon as you bring home a new dog.
 This will help them acclimate better and will have a profound positive impact on both your life and your dog’s.

-An untrained dog that misbehaves can be stressful, but fortunately, the problem is preventable.
+An untrained dog that misbehaves can be stressful, but fortunately, the problem is often preventable in many cases and manageable with the right approach.
 You must dedicate the time and be consistent in your training to reap the benefits, though.
 Make sure to use positive reinforcement and reward-based training.
 If you have trouble training, don’t hesitate to reach out to a veterinarian or a professional dog trainer for further assistance.

 2. Never Leave Food Unattended